ikleopa/Capstone-Project-2022---Team-2/README.md

 # Capstone-Project-2022---Team-2
 The code for the experiments are included in the following files:

-•	Experiment 2 - Using Clustering.py
+•	Experiments - Using Clustering.py

-•	Experiment 3 - CNN with Word2Vec.py
+•	Experiments - CNN with Word2Vec.py

 •	Spark Imlementation.ipynb